mozilla/extension-workshop/documentation/develop/getting-started-with-web-ext.md

 {% capture note %}

 `web-ext` will notify you when it is time to update to the newest version.
-To update, use the command `npm install -g web-ext`.
+To update your global install, use the command `npm install -g web-ext`.

 {% endcapture %}
 {% include modules/note.html